Geometry-of-numbers methods in the cusp

+We expect that both of the methods that we introduce in this paper can be used to count reducible orbits for other representations.

+Our methods have already been used to derive arithmetic applications beyond the results of this paper.
+Swaminathan~\cite{swpreprint2} counts reducible orbits for the action of $\on{SL}_n$ on $2 \otimes \on{Sym}^2(n)$, where $n$ is odd, and uses this to prove asymptotics for counts of $2$-torsion in the ideal class groups of cubic orders in the case $n = 3$.
+(A similar application could be pursued for counting quintic rings, which also correspond to integral orbits of a coregular representation via a parametrization of Bhargava~\cite{MR2373152}.)
+Also, Oller \cite{ollerpreprint} counts reducible orbits in all the Vinberg representations in Thorne's thesis~\cite{MR3054927}, and also carries out squarefree sieves in all these cases.

-The methods we introduce in this paper do apply quite readily to count reducible orbits for the action of $\on{GL}_2$ on the spaces $\on{Sym}_3(2)$ and $\on{Sym}_4(2)$ of binary cubic and quartic forms, respectively.
-For the action of $\on{GL}_2$ on $\on{Sym}_3(2)$, Method II is especially easy: in this case, the space of invariants is $\Z$, and the required squarefree sieve follows from a simple inclusion-exclusion sieve.
-In particular, Method II gives a simpler proof of the results of Shintani and Bhargava--Varma mentioned previously.
-One possible line of inquiry is to study the action of $\GL_2$ on the space of binary $n$-ic forms for $n\geq 3$.
-These spaces are not coregular unless $n$ is $3$ or $4$, but when integral orbits are ordered by Julia invariant, Bhargava and Yang~\cite{BYpreprint} determined asymptotics for the number of irreducible orbits.
-We expect the methods introduced in this paper to have applications towards counting the reducible orbits for these spaces.
+One possible line of inquiry is to study the action of $\GL_2$ on the space of binary $n$-ic forms for $n\geq 5$.
+We carry out the case $n=4$ in \S\ref{sec-binaryquartics}; the $n=3$ case is similar and would give a simpler proof of the results of Shintani and Bhargava--Varma mentioned previously.
+The spaces are not coregular for $n\geq 5$, but when integral orbits are ordered by Julia invariant, Bhargava and Yang~\cite{BYpreprint} determined asymptotics for the number of irreducible orbits.
+We expect the methods introduced in this paper to have applications towards counting the reducible orbits, ordered by Julia invariant, for these spaces.
+Other arithmetically interesting families of coregular representations for which the question of counting reducible orbits remains open may be found in the thesis of Ho~\cite{MR2713823}.

-Finally, we hope that our methods will have arithmetic applications beyond the results of this paper.
-For instance, counting reducible orbits for action of $\on{GL}_2 \times \on{GL}_3$ on $2 \otimes \on{Sym}_2(3)$ would allow one to deduce asymptotic counts of quartic rings with certain kinds of extra structure, thus proving analogues of Malle's conjecture for these types of rings.
-A similar application could be pursued for quintic rings, which also correspond to integral orbits of a coregular representation via a parametrization of Bhargava~\cite{MR2373152}.